-Gains from associates and joint ventures decreased by 18.4% to Won 97 billion in 2014 from Won 118 billion in 2013 primarily due to an increase in the Company's share of losses in Cordova Gas Resources Ltd. and Korea Raslaffar LNG Ltd., which was partially offset by the Company's recording a share of profits for South-East Asia Gas Pipeline Company Ltd.
+Gains from associates and joint ventures decreased by 18.4% to Won 97 billion in 2014 from Won 118 billion in 2013 primarily due to an increase in the Company's share of losses in Cordova Gas Resources Ltd. and Korea Ras Laffan LNG Ltd., which were partially offset by the Company's recording of a share of profits for South-East Asia Gas Pipeline Company Ltd.